yveszoundi/seccompian/README.md

 - The main use-case is one-of processes running inside a container engine (i.e., [Docker](https://www.docker.com/), [Podman](https://podman.io/))

 The great thing about brute-force is that you don't need to be smart, as long as you can wait just a little bit...

-**WARNING**: Not tested yet, this is a quick rewrite of a one-off tool written in Rust with lots of hardcoded details.

 # Why this?